anynines/a9s-cli-v2/Backlog.md

 ## Release: KubeCon Pre-Release

+### a8s PG Demo
+**OBJECTIVE**: Given a local computer and the `a9s` CLI, a local a8s PG demo can be performed.

+* **Github authentication**: A non-anynines user must be able to perform the a8s PG demo
+    * There mustn't be a requirement to have certain access privileges for any anynines github repository.
+    * Possible solution: Include github authentication into the CLI
+        * Currently it is assumed that `gh auth login` is performed.

 ### Public a8s PG Self-Demo
+**OBJECTIVE**: A visitor can perform a a8s PG demo on a local computer without the involvement of a sales engineer and/or online documentation.

 * Create and publish `a9s` binaries for supported OSes
     * Run test suite on linux
         * Perform cold test run